 This summer, Berea College’s Office of First-Year Initiatives coordinated several events and programs designed to provide students with many opportunities and necessary resources to achieve success at Berea.
 While the Berea Bridge program and Summer Success Experience (SSE) both seek to foster a strong work ethic and thirst for learning in Berea students, they do so in different ways.
 Continue reading Summer Programs at Berea College Help Ensure Student Success →

 Berea College’s Center for International Education announced that Kris Tina Anderson, Caleb Bannister, Dorothy Coe, Timothy Hammett, Kyree Hobson, Dominique Jenkins, Emily Newton, Brandon Pollock, Ruth King and Layne Sinkhorn as recipients of the Benjamin A. Gilman International Scholarship.
-This award, sponsored by the U.S. Department of State’s Bureau of Educational and Cultural Affairs, provides funds to study abroad during the Fall 2017-18 Academic Year.
+This award, sponsored by the U.S. Department of State’s Bureau of Educational and Cultural Affairs.
 The 10 American students will complete coursework in Peru, the Czech Republic, China, South Korea, Cyprus, India, Bhutan, France, Japan, Brazil, and South Africa.
 Continue reading Ten Berea College Students Awarded U.S. Department of State’s Benjamin A. Gilman International Scholarship To Study Abroad →

 USA South Athletic conference officially welcomed Berea College into its conference on July 1, in time for competing in the league in the fall.